Reigning champ 2021-2022. Invest in StartEngine

 www.StartEngine.com is a website owned and operated by StartEngine Crowdfunding, Inc. (“StartEngine”), which is neither a registered broker-dealer, investment advisor nor funding portal.

-Unless indicated otherwise with respect to a particular issuer, all securities-related activity is conducted by regulated affiliates of StartEngine: StartEngine Capital, LLC, a funding portal registered here with the US Securities and Exchange Commission (SEC) and here as a member of the Financial Industry Regulatory Authority (FINRA), or StartEngine Primary, LLC, a broker-dealer registered with the SEC and FINRA / SIPC.
+Unless indicated otherwise with respect to a particular issuer, all securities-related activity is conducted by regulated affiliates of StartEngine: StartEngine Capital LLC, a funding portal registered here with the US Securities and Exchange Commission (SEC) and here as a member of the Financial Industry Regulatory Authority (FINRA), or StartEngine Primary LLC (“SE Primary”), a broker-dealer registered with the SEC and FINRA / SPIC.
 You can review the background of our broker-dealer and our investment professionals on FINRA’s BrokerCheck here.
-StartEngine Secondary is an alternative trading system regulated by the SEC and operated by StartEngine Primary, LLC, a broker dealer registered with the SEC and FINRA.
+StartEngine Secondary is an alternative trading system (ATS) regulated by the SEC and operated by SE Primary.
+SE Primary is a member of SIPC and explanatory brochures are available upon request by contacting SIPC at (202) 371-8300.

 1) Regulation A offerings (JOBS Act Title IV; known as Regulation A+), which are offered to non-accredited and accredited investors alike.
 These offerings are made through StartEngine Primary, LLC (unless otherwise indicated).
 2) Regulation D offerings (Rule 506(c)), which are offered only to accredited investors.
 These offerings are made through StartEngine Primary, LLC.
 3) Regulation Crowdfunding offerings (JOBS Act Title III), which are offered to non-accredited and accredited investors alike.
 These offerings are made through StartEngine Capital, LLC.
 Some of these offerings are open to the general public, however there are important differences and risks.

 Any securities offered on this website have not been recommended or approved by any federal or state securities commission or regulatory authority.
-StartEngine and its affiliates do not provide any investment advice or recommendation and do not provide any legal or tax advice with respect to any securities.
+StartEngine and its affiliates do not provide any investment advice or recommendation and do not provide any legal or tax advice concerning any securities.
 All securities listed on this site are being offered by, and all information included on this site is the responsibility of, the applicable issuer of such securities.
-StartEngine does not verify the adequacy, accuracy or completeness of any information.
-Neither StartEngine nor any of its officers, directors, agents and employees makes any warranty, express or implied, of any kind whatsoever related to the adequacy, accuracy, or completeness of any information on this site or the use of information on this site.
-See additional general disclosures here.
+StartEngine does not verify the adequacy, accuracy, or completeness of any information.
+Neither StartEngine nor any of its officers, directors, agents, and employees makes any warranty, express or implied, of any kind whatsoever related to the adequacy, accuracy, or completeness of any information on this site or the use of information on this site.

 By accessing this site and any pages on this site, you agree to be bound by our Terms of Use and Privacy Policy, as may be amended from time to time without notice or liability.